Marzerp/movie_explorer/README.md

    git clone https://github.com/Marzerp/movie-explorer.git
    cd movie-explorer
    ```
-2. Add your TMDb API key
+2. Add your TMDB API key
    Create a .env file (use .env_example as reference) in the proyect root and add:
    API_KEY=your_api_key